Gerrards Cross railway station: The Saturday - Sunday off-peak service

 The station consists of two platforms, with a turn back siding just west of the station to allow trains to terminate/start at Gerrards Cross.

 As recently as 2011 a single weekday service to London Paddington started from Gerrards Cross, running non-stop from West Ruislip.
 An equivalent service departed from Paddington, and ran non-stop to Gerrards Cross.
 These trains traversed the now closed former main line between Northolt Junction and Old Oak Common Junction, in many places reduced to a single track.
 This section was used more frequently by freight and waste trains, and also diversions during engineering works.
 The service was later truncated to commence at South Ruislip, returning to High Wycombe without stopping at Gerrards Cross.
 In December 2018 was rerouted to West Ealing via the Greenford line.
+As of December 2022, the service no longer runs and has been replaced by a bus service.